robdimsdale/dimsdale-website/content/resume/pivotal.md

 endDate: Present
 roles:
 - title: Engineering Director
-  startDate: October.
+  startDate: Oct.
 2017
   endDate: Present
   summary: |
-    Manage an office of about 40 engineers and provide technical leadership to 5-10 disparate teams.
+    Manage an office of about 40 engineers and provide technical leadership to 5-10 product teams.
   highlights:
   - Sustainably growing an office from about 25 engineers to about 40 in the first nine months in the role.